sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - This Script is currently only available for Windows OS.
 With delphi 12 and a few changes in the source code, it can be compiled for other operating system (I can help for this, or can do it later!).

 # Ideal Flow/Temperature Calibration
-Note that this solution is not useful with non-glossy filaments, other advanced solutions will be necessary to determine the edial values, such as layer adhesion or dimensional accuracy or the final temperature of the extruded filament or...
+Note that this solution is not useful with non-glossy filaments or not color changing filament, other advanced solutions will be necessary to determine the edial values, such as layer adhesion or dimensional accuracy or the final temperature of the extruded filament or...

 The visual calibration method (useful for PETG,PLA,...) involves choosing the desired appearance (closest to the original filament) over 3-5 prints:
 - A Cylinder in Vase mode for higher flow rate (you can use the max Layer Height and max Line Width).